LockManipulator/Locksport/Safe manipulation/STL/Safe lock/Demo/README.md

 File names include how many of each to print.
+Short pin get glued to wheel 1, and the long pins get glued to wheels 2 and 3.
 Put parts on the mount in this order: